ignaciogutierrez049/R_Sample_Codes/README.md

 # R_Sample_Codes

-This README file contains a link to a code sample which showcases my skills in R.
+This README file contains a link to a code sample which showcases my data analysis skills in R.

+* [DIME R script]